Uber Driver Released After Being Arraigned On Kidnapping Charge

 BOSTON (CBS) — An Uber passenger claims her driver, 47-year-old Kamal Essalak, locked her in the back seat shortly after being picked up on Commonwealth Ave in Boston last Thursday night.
 Essalak pleaded not guilty to a single kidnapping charge then walked out Brighton District Court on Monday.

-“The driver said quote hey babe and said how this was going to be an hour-long ride when it was only around the corner,” said Suffolk County Assistant District Attorney Margaret Hegarty.READ MORE: Medical Reserve Corps Volunteers Play Key Role In COVID Vaccination Effort
+“The driver said quote hey babe and said how this was going to be an hour-long ride when it was only around the corner,” said Suffolk County Assistant District Attorney Margaret Hegarty.READ MORE: 'Business Is Extraordinary': Cape Cod Hotels Looking Forward To Bright Summer

 Prosecutors said Essalak jumped into the back seat with the woman.